To request changes to these standards, file an RFC.

 Instead, amendments are backported to

-master using git cherry-pick.
+main using git cherry-pick.

 Note that because creating an RFC or LCR requires a document in DocuShare, release branches are only created after the initial DocuShare tag is created.

-master branch is the main development branch where individual ticket branches are integrated.
+main branch is the main development branch where individual ticket branches are integrated.

 The document on the

-master branch is understood to be peer-reviewed but not baselined by the CCB.
+main branch is understood to be peer-reviewed but not baselined by the CCB.